Sondre Brunstad Fet

 Sondre Brunstad Fet (born 17 January 1997) is a Norwegian professional footballer who plays as a midfielder for Eliteserien side Bodø/Glimt.

-Career
+Club career

 Aalesund

 Brunstad Fet started his career in Sykkylven, representing the senior team.
 In 2013, he joined the regional great team Aalesund, and made his league debut as a 90th-minute substitute in August 2014 against Haugesund, and made on successful pass out of one attempt.

 Bodø/Glimt

 On 29 May 2020, Brunstad Fet joined Eliteserien side Bodø/Glimt, on a season-long loan.
 On 27 October 2020, he signed contract to 2023 for Bodø/Glimt.

 International career

 He has represented Norway as a youth international for their U18 team.